rorywalsh/CsoundUnity/docs/controlling_csound_from_unity.md

 <a name="keeping-csound-performance-running"></a>
 ### Keeping Csound performance running ###

-Be aware that Csound will stop its performance if all the instruments (the ones listed in the score and the ones started from Unity) have stopped playing.
+Be aware that Csound will stop if all the instruments (the ones listed in the score and the ones started from Unity) have stopped playing.
 You won't be able to restart the Csound performance with the current implementation of CsoundUnity.
-Instead, if you want to keep the performance active for all the time your application is running, be sure to add one of those lines to the Csound score:
+To keep the performance active for all the time your application is running, be sure to add one of those lines to the Csound score section in your .csd file:

 ```csound
 <CsScore>